manojxk/photo-password/README.md

 ## What's next for Photocrypt! 🚀
 The next big thing for Photocrypt is its endless application and uses over many website domains, whether that is for logging into an account or for making a payment online.
 We wish to integrate our chrome extension further to cover areas such as video encryption.
 The possibilities for Photocrypt are endless!

-Message Michael Beer#7583 or Angler#5664 or Roshan#9335 for any questions!